AI-for-RNA-Biology/onboarding-new-lab-members/README.md

 See [this section](https://hpc-unibe-ch.github.io/software/containers/apptainer/) for a basic Apptainer/Singularity usage on UBELIX.

 > [!TIP]
-> If you need to build a singularity container that relies on installing most of the libraries via conda, you can build your image starting from a Miniconda docker image (where conda is preinstalledlled), like in this definition file:
+> If you need to build a singularity container that relies on installing most of the libraries via conda, you can build your image starting from a Miniconda docker image (where conda is preinstalled), like in this definition file:
 > ```
 > Bootstrap: docker
 > From: continuumio/miniconda3:24.11.1-0